run2bizdocs/documentation/en-us/docs/4biz-helium/processes/problem/use/register-problem.md

-title: Register problem
+title: Registering problem
 Description: It allows to register the problems found.
-# Register problem
+# Registering problem

 The Problem Management process is responsible for the final resolution and prevention of the failures behind the incidents that affect the normal operation of IT services.